JCloudYu/levelkv/README.md

 ## Notice ##
-All the operations in LevelKV are asynchronous, remember to add `await` in front of the function call if you need.
+All the operations in LevelKV are asynchronous, remember to add `await` keyword in front of the function call if you need.